 The risk of spill-over from the Brexit negotiations

 In 2020, we are going to move into the next stage of negotiations on the future relationship between the UK and the EU.
 The UK is also likely to reach out to third countries for bilateral trade agreements.
-So far, EU members have stayed united in the negotiations with the UK on the withdrawal agreement.
-But this second process may raise some interest by the Radical Right.
-They are likely to point to the new British bilateral approach to oppose the traditional EU multilateral approach.
-The UK will not have much interest in meddling with EU internal political divisions, as this would diminish their chances of getting the post Brexit agreement they are after.
+So far, EU members have stayed united in their negotiations with the UK on the withdrawal agreement.
+But this second stage of the process may raise more interest from the Radical Right.
+They are likely to point to the new British bilateral approach as an alternative to the traditional EU multilateral approach.
+The UK will not have much interest in meddling with EU internal political divisions, as this would diminish their chances of getting the post-Brexit agreement they are looking for.
 Nonetheless, the process will likely be politicised domestically in member states and it is likely that the Radical Right will seek to use it to undermine the role of the EU on an international stage.